Children's Hospital is part of the UPMC family.

 NICU Phone: 412-692-5030

-Magee-Womens Hospital of UPMC is the region's premier provider of obstetric and neonatal care with more than 10,000 births occurring each year.
+UPMC Magee-Womens Hospital is the region's premier provider of obstetric and neonatal care with more than 10,000 births occurring each year.
 The hospital also serves as the regional referral center for high-risk maternal care and fetal therapy, providing physicians and hospitals with access to the highest level of resources.
 Specialists in neonatology, pediatrics, surgery, genetics, ultrasound, and maternal-fetal medicine work together in multidisciplinary teams to provide the best possible care for each patient.

 The Level III Neonatal Intensive Care Unit (NICU) at Magee-Womens treats more than 1,700 critically ill newborns annually.
 An attending neonatologist is present in the NICU at all times in order to supervise patient care.
 The NICU is equipped with a total of 77 beds, including 48 private rooms.
 These private rooms enable the NICU to fully embrace Magee's family-centered care philosophy and allow families to participate in the many aspects of their child's care.